 While it’s difficult to isolate individual muscles without the benefit of dedicated gym equipment; the exercises listed below will nonetheless help you build muscle strength and mass.
 For best results, combine the exercises with a nutritious diet featuring healthy sources of protein, carbs and fat.

-Strength building exercises
+Strength and muscle building

 If you can only fit in one exercise a day, numerous personal trainers say make it squats.
 Why?
 Squats activate some of the biggest muscle groups in your body – the glutes, quadriceps, hamstrings and calves.